Tundra Spirits

 Tundra Spirits Sibes can visit schools, libraries, churches, and other community events to provide

-positive canine experience.
-We can make a presentation outlining the origin and history of the
+children a positive canine experience.
+We can make a presentation outlining the origin and history

-offers something for young and old alike, and describes the tools and experience of dog-sledding
+demonstration offers something for young and old alike, and describes the tools and experience

-throughout the history of the United States and Canada.
-The presentation features stories of famous
+of dog-sledding throughout the history of the United States and Canada.
+The presentation features

 substituted for Santa's reindeer and